aliang/relaymyhome/README.md

 TODO
 ====
+* Better cleanup after the script is done by trapping EXIT signal as well
-* Set the SSID programatically
+* Set the SSID programatically via /etc/bootpd.plist or /Library/Preferences/SystemConfiguration/com.apple.nat.plist, or whatever plist it is
-* Start Internet Sharing automatically
+* More robust InternetSharing startup
 * Revert back to whatever state your wifi was in before running the script (i.e. off, on and connected to whatever SSID it was before, etc.)

 Credits